 At this point, it might be worth asking the question, “Is there an awareness that Passover Day, Abib 14, is an actual Festival/Feast Day?”

 THIS DAY (Passover, Abib 14) shall be for you a memorial day, and YOU SHALL KEEP IT A חג (KHAG; FESTIVAL/FEAST) to Yahweh; throughout your generations you shall observe it an ordinance for a world-age lasting time.
 (Exodus 12:14)

 Now, getting back to Ezekiel, “How does the literal translation from the Hebrew read?”

-Also, Ezekiel adds the fact that during the Khag of Passover one is to eat unleavened bread for 7 days!
+Also, Ezekiel adds that during the Khag of Passover (week), one is to eat unleavened bread for 7 days!

-In light of Exodus, Chapter 12, and if punctuation were to be added, where would you make the insertions?
+In light of Exodus, Chapter 12, and if punctuation were to be added, where would one make the insertions?